Daohub-io/cap9/docs/Whitepaper.md

 #### Auditabilty and the Principle of Least Privelege

-It may seem like no great gain to implement all of this additional complexity, when in the end we simply pass the transaction to a user defined contract that still needs to make all the same logic decisions and is subject to the same risks and issues as any Ethereum contracts.
+It may seem like no great gain to implement all of this additional complexity when in the end we simply pass the transaction to a user defined contract.
+This contract still needs to make all the same logic decisions and is subject to the same risks and issues as any Ethereum contracts.

 Where the operating system model improves this status quo is in isolation.
 Just as when running Linux it would be possible to run everything as root, so too in Beaker would it be possible to run everything in the entry procedure and have little to no benefit.
 What this has